ProLoser/awesome-lifehacks/Organizing.md

 As you complete piles for appropriate purposes or spaces, find the smallest container that fits all the items in the pile and combine them together.

 ## Go Bags
-maintain task-oriented bags that contain all the essential tools necessary for a task or activity (sports, work, at, etc)
+maintain task-oriented bags that contain all the essential tools necessary for a task or activity (sports, work, art, etc)

 do not share items across bags, instead leverage duplicates so that a go bag is fully encapsulating and complete.